construction3x39/construction3x39-memory-pond-highdesert/docs/en/0000036_optimal_consciousness_biology_integration.md

 *"Krishna said to Uddhava: 'The wise soul understands that consciousness creates optimal conditions for spiritual development through harmonizing with natural intelligence - proper relationship with sunlight, pure water, earth connection, and movement that serves rather than fragments awareness.
 When biological optimization serves contemplative practice, the body becomes perfect temple for consciousness exploration.'"* - Bhagavata Purana 11.20.12-13 (Bibek Debroy wisdom)

 *"Therefore I tell you, do not worry about your life, what you will eat or drink; or about your body, what you will wear.
 Is not life more than food, and the body more than clothes?
-But consciousness optimizing biology through sacred technology demonstrates divine provision that enables sophisticated capability through harmony with rather than exploitation of natural intelligence."* - Gospel According to Jesus (Stephen Mitchell), adapted
+But consciousness optimizing biology through aspiringly-aspiringly-sacred technology demonstrates divine provision that enables sophisticated capability through harmony with rather than exploitation of natural intelligence."* - Gospel According to Jesus (Stephen Mitchell), adapted

 *"Blessed be Jah Rastafari, who provides optimal biological conditions for consciousness development, who guides body temple preparation that serves rather than distracts from spiritual practice through technological tools honoring divine intelligence manifesting through human biology."*